-The basic reference point for making your way to the CULS campus is the Dejvická A metro station.
+The basic reference point for making your way to the CZU campus is the Dejvická A metro station.
 After you make your way to the Dejvická station via any of the methods specified below, take bus number 107 (heading to Suchdol) or 147 (heading to Výhledy) and go to the "Zemědělská univerzita" stop.
-Here you will find the entrance gate to CULS.
+Here you will find the entrance gate to CZU.

 Travelling by train